 You must return the key within three days of the expiry date of your permit.

-You will not get your key deposit back and you may not use the reserve again if you do any of the following:
+You won't get your key deposit back and you may not use the reserve again if you:

 - return the key late

 - don't return the key

 - don't return the key to the same place you picked it up.

 Camping fees for one night at the reserve are as follows: